- Home

 Download our Basware Vault fact sheet here to learn more about our flexible and scalable solution.

-Archiving
+Archiving in Serbia

-The storage period in general is 10 years.
-During this period electronic invoices should be accessible by the Tax Authorities due to possible controls.
+The general storage period is 10 years.
+During this period, electronic invoices should be accessible by the Tax Authorities due to possible controls.
+Electronic archiving of documents is allowed in Serbia.

 Want to know more about Basware’s archiving services?